Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Methods

-Note that if the parametric form is taken to be a truncated series, $b=b_\gamma=\sum_{k=1}^K \gamma_k \cdot \phi_k(x)$ where $\gamma \in \mathbb{R}^K$, an expectation-maximization algorithm \citep{dempsterMaximumLikelihoodIncomplete1977} can be used to easily estimate the background parameters $\gamma$, see Appendix~\ref{sec:EM_censored_MLE}.
-The resulting algorithm can be seen as a version of the D'Agostini iteration \citep{agostini1,agostini2} without binning the data.
-The binned version of the algorithm is commonly used in unfolding problems \citep{adyeUnfoldingAlgorithmsTests2011}.
-In our numerical studies, we use the $K$-th order Bernstein basis; see Appendix~\ref{sec:bernstein_basis} and in order to accelerate computations, we discretize the data using bins before estimating the censored MLE; see Appendix~\ref{sec:discretization}.
+If the parametric form is a truncated series, $b = b_\gamma = \sum_{k=1}^K \gamma_k \cdot \phi_k(x)$ with $\gamma \in \mathbb{R}^K$, one can estimate the background parameters $\gamma$ using an expectation-maximization algorithm \citep{dempsterMaximumLikelihoodIncomplete1977}; see Appendix~\ref{sec:EM_censored_MLE}.
+This procedure corresponds to a version of the D'Agostini iteration \citep{agostini1,agostini2} that avoids binning.
+Its binned counterpart is widely used in unfolding problems \citep{adyeUnfoldingAlgorithmsTests2011}.
+Our numerical studies employ the $K$-th order Bernstein basis (Appendix~\ref{sec:bernstein_basis}) and apply data discretization before estimating the censored MLE to speed up computation (Appendix~\ref{sec:discretization}).